sequgen/sequgen/README.dev.md

 ### Generate API documentation locally

-The API documentation is hosted at [https:/sequgen.readthedocs.io](https:/sequgen.readthedocs.io) and is automaticly updated when `main` branch is updated.
+The API documentation is hosted at [https:/sequgen.readthedocs.io](https:/sequgen.readthedocs.io) and is automatically updated when `main` branch is updated.

 To generate the API documentation locally do